Group 2 Gallery

 "Expression de plénitude dans la tendresse.
 Compénétration d'espace négatif dans le temps, quatrième dimension.

-Excerpt from "Von Material zu Architectur" by L. Moholy-Nagy, Bauhaus Bücher, Walter Gropius & L. Moholy-Nagy, Munich 1929
+Excerpt from "Von Material zu Architektur" by L. Moholy-Nagy, Bauhaus Bücher, Walter Gropius, Munich 1929

-László Moholy-Nagy (1895-1946) was a famous hungarian painter-sculptor who taught at the Bauhaus school in Weimar in the 1920's and who founded in 1939 the "New Bauhaus" in Chicago, nowadays the still existing School of Design.
+László Moholy-Nagy (1895-1946) was a famous hungarian painter-sculptor who taught at the Bauhaus school in Weimar in the 1920's and who founded in 1939 the "New Bauhaus" in Chicago, nowadays the School of Design.
 In 1939 Servranckx traveled to Mexico, Cuba and the US where he met Moholy-Nagy.
-Servranckx received an offer to teach at the "New Bauhaus", but turned it down...
+He received an offer to teach at the "New Bauhaus" which he declined.

 "Opus 1" 1921, painted plaster, 41 x 37 cm x 37 cm